fc-io/working-with-alvis-from-ki/README.md

 ### GPUs on Alvis

 Alvis, sadly, doesn't have any Hopper or Blackwell GPUs so try to get access to Berzelius if you can.
-Performance and setup will be a lot easier on GPUs of a newer generation than Ampere.
+Performance and setup will be a lot better/easier on GPUs of a newer generation than Ampere.

 ### Stick to Bash